-Name: CWID:
+Name:

-Position Title: Date of Hire:

-Campus: Department: Office Extens sion:

-1. College, adult education or trade school courses.
-Minimum unit requirements for this category are dependent on the education level currently held by the employee and are determined as follows:

-Bachelors Degree - Minimum of 24 hours (2 Quarter units or 1.5 Semester units) Or AA degree +45 Quarter units/30 Semester units or 135 Quarter units/90 Semester units

-Associates Degree - Minimum of 48 hours (4 Quarter units or 3 Semester units) Or more than 90 Quarter units/60 Semester units

-I certify that I have:

-- \\\\\ an Associate degree or any college units - a Bachelor degree or AA/AS degree and 45 quarter/30 semester units - a Master degree or Bachelor degree and 45 quarter/30 semester units

-There is NO MAXIMUM and Continuing Education Credits (CEUs) may also be used.

-- 8 - ( / / Institution & Date(s) Course # & Title Qtr/Sem Units # of Hours

-\Please specify QUARTER or SEMESTER Units

-2. District In-Service Workshops (25 HOUR MAXIMUM)

-Workshop Date(s) of Workshop # of Hours

-Masters Degree - Minimum of 24 hours (2 Quarter units or 1.5 Semester units) Or a Bachelors +45 Quarter units/30 Semester units

-3. Leadership or Committee Work (75 HOUR MAXIMUM; Non-professional organization, 10 hour maximum)

-Professional Organization Date(s) of Committee Work # of Hours

-4. District Committee Work (MUST use Committee Work Verification Form; 75 HOUR MAXIMUM)

-Committee Date(s) of Committee Work # of Hours

-5. Job Related Special Activities (NO MAXIMUM LIMIT; Ineligible for carryover)

-Activity Date(s) of Activity # of Hours

-6. Physical Fitness Activities (see Guidelines for further information; 36 HOUR MAXIMUM)

-Institution & Date(s) Course # & Title Qtr/Sem Units # of Hours

-\Please specify QUARTER or SEMESTER Units
+Position Ti itle: Date of Hire: Campus: Department: Office Extens sion: 1.
+College, adult education or trade school courses.
+Minimum unit requirements for this category are dependent on the education level currently held by the employee and are determined as follows: Masters Degree - Minimum of 24 hours (2 Quarter units or 1.5 Semester units) Or a Bachelors +45 Quarter units/30 Semester units Bachelors Degree - Minimum of 24 hours (2 Quarter units or 1.5 Semester units) Or AA degree +45 Quarter units/30 Semester units or 135 Quarter units/90 Semester units Associates Degree - Minimum of 48 hours (4 Quarter units or 3 Semester units) Or more than 90 Quarter units/60 Semester units I certify that I have: an Associate degree or any college units a Bachelor degree or AA/AS degree and 45 quarter/30 semester units a Master degree or Bachelor degree and 45 quarter/30 semester units There is NO MAXIMUM and Continuing Education Credits (CEUs) may also be used.
+Institution Qtr/Sem Units Hit t the "return " at the er nd of the line to add lin nes as needed.
+Please speci fy OUARTER or SEMESTER Units nd of the line to add lin • SEMESTER Units 2 .
+District l HOUR MAXIMUM) Section #1 T otal: 2 .
+Section #1 T 2 .
+District l HOUR MAXIMUM) Section #1 T otal: 2 .
+District l HOUR MAXIMUM) Section #1 T otal:

+Hit the "return" at the end of the line to add lines as needed.

+Professional Organization Date(s) of Committee Work # of Hour 4 " . " .
+4 1 64 1 the "return" at the end of the line #3 Total: District Committee Work (MAXIMUM) MUST use Committee Work Verification Form; 7 5 HOUR Committee Date(s) of Committee Work # of Hou the "return" at the end of the line to add lines as peeded the return at the end of the fine #4 Total: 23333 les (NO MAXIMUM LIMIT; Ineligible for carryo Activity Date(s) of Activity # of Hou the "return" at the end of the line to add lines as needed. l .
+Section #5 Total: Physical Fitness Activities (s see Guidelines for further information: 36 HOUR MAXIMUM) see Guidelines for further information; 36 HOUR urse # & Title Qtr/Sem U Institution & Date(s) Co urse # & Title Qtr/Sem U Jnits # of Hou urse # & Title Qtr/Sem U Jnits # of Hou

-Section #6 Total: \\\\\
+Section #2 Total: